 This is an advanced topics series of courses for students minoring in Theatre Arts.
 Topics offered might include: "Shakespeare from an Acting Point of View," and an interactive workshop in Stage Management.
-Pre-requisites: THE 181 or THE 260
+Pre-requisites: THE 181 or THE 260 include principles of stage combat, screen acting, or dialects.
+Prerequisite: COM 245 or permission of instructor.

-THE 345 Acting II 3 credits
+THE 345 Acting II